hobarthackerspace/hobarthackerspace.github.io/_pages/events.md

 author_profile: false
 layout: single
 ---
-Many HackerSpace members enjoy working quietly in the Space when there\'s no-one else around, but in addition, we involve ourselves in many events, both in the Space and as part of bigger public events.
+Many Hackerspace members enjoy working quietly in the Space when there\'s no-one else around, but in addition, we involve ourselves in many events, both in the Space and as part of bigger public events.

 ## Within the Space